 Renewable energy in full bloom on showcase

-The 11,733 m² solar field, which will be located in Halsskov near Korsør, will consist of 74 rows of flat panel solar thermal collectors with up to 38 panels per row from Aalborg CSP’s collaboration partner GREENoneTec.
+The 11,733 m² solar field consists of 74 rows of flat solar-thermal collectors with up to 38 panels per row from Aalborg CSP’s collaboration partner GREENoneTec.

-The many rows of solar collectors will be placed on a field along the highway and thus become a showcase for renewable energy, nationally as well internationally, once again emphasizing Denmark’s position as global leaders within renewable energy.
+The many rows of solar collectors are placed on a field along the Danish E20 highway allowing thousands of people travelling across the Great Belt in Denmark to see renewable energy in full bloom.
+The solar heating has thus become a showcase for renewable energy, nationally as well internationally.

-The solar plant in Korsør has a capacity of 8 MWth and is capable of producing 6,500 MWh heat annually.
-Combined with the district heating plant’s new biomass boiler, the solar heating plant will provide cheap sustainable heating to 5,000 households in Korsør and Halsskov.
+Combined with the district heating plant’s biomass boiler, the solar heating plant will provide cheap sustainable heating to 5,000 households in Korsør and Halsskov.

 Shortly after signing the agreement with SK Forsyning, the construction work commenced in Korsør.
 Despite challenges with the layout of the solar field resulting in a complete re-design due to the nearby burial mound, the system was successfully handed over on budget and on time and went operational in the summer of 2019.